 What Works in Zone 3 That YouTube Doesn’t Cover

-Online videos won’t tell you won’t tell you how to work with tangy prairie rhubarb and juicy raspberries that ripen all at once and don’t always follow the textbook.
+Online videos won’t tell you how to work with tangy prairie rhubarb, juicy raspberries that ripen all at once, or the plums and pears that show up in a rush each fall.

-This interactive canning demonstration is tailored to Edmonton’s local harvest, with tips on how to make jam from backyard berries or U-pick hauls—and how to make your preserves last.
+This workshop is tailored to Edmonton’s harvest, with tips for backyard fruit, U-picks, and community rescues – plus how to make your preserves last.

 From Garden to Jar: Sustainable Kitchen Skills

 This class makes seasonal fruit preserving simple, affordable, and fun.
-This raspberry rhubarb jam recipe is perfect for anyone interested in homemade canning, food preservation, or zero-waste cooking.
+The recipes we teach are perfect for anyone interested in homemade canning, food preservation, or zero-waste cooking.

 If you’re dreaming of homemade gifts in a jar or just want to make your pantry more local, you’ll leave this food preservation workshop with hands-on experience, a take-home pint of jam, and practical skills for preserving summer fruits all year long.